dbkblk/rand_helper_tools/README.md

 ## FURTHER DEVELOPMENT

--> Backup and remove a specific language
+- Backup and remove a specific language
--> Detect unused tag based on python and xml files in «Assets»
+- Detect unused tag based on python and xml files in «Assets»
+- Support of Sinhala language